tomasstark/personal-website/README.md

-This is my personal website.
+This is codebase of my personal website.
 Enjoy.